-Many salespeople agonise over giving the prospect a price.
-They agonise over how best to do it and they agonise over when to do it.
-More often than not they agonise because they know the prospect will challenge it, argue your product or service isn’t worth it and say they can buy it or could make it for less!
-They know their existing customers will threaten them with looking around at the competition after the price has been given and prospects who seem like they are going to buy will suddenly cool and say they want to look around before making a decision once it has been discussed.
+Many salespeople agonise over giving the prospect a price, over both when and how best to do it.
+More often than not, they agonise because they know the prospect will challenge it, argue the product or service isn’t worth it and say they can buy it or could make it for less!
+Salespeople know their existing customers will threaten them with looking around at the competition after the price has been given and prospects who seem like they are going to buy will suddenly cool and say they want to look around before making a decision once it has been discussed.

 For other salespeople they wait until the last possible moment to give the price as they know it will change what may have been to date a ‘lovely conversation’.
 They know once the price has been given the prospect will suddenly stop being so open and chatty and may even turn somewhat unpleasant.
 For some they dread the awkward questions, their insistence to know how on earth they have the audacity to ask for so much money for something they could get for less elsewhere.
 For some they just dread the uncomfortableness that follows issuing the price … and so they put it off to the last minute.
 In many cases they look to avoid the prospect’s reaction by issuing price and then making a quick getaway, like pulling a pin on a grenade.
 They say something like, “I’ll let you think about it” and say they will be in touch in a few days’ time or “I’ll leave this with you.
 Get back to me if you want to go ahead!” (and believe me I have seen many salespeople do this both in observing them ‘on the job’ and as a prospect myself!)